 Conclusion

-Dark patterns may seem effective for achieving quick results, but the risks far outweigh the long-term benefits.
+Dark patterns may seem effective for quick results, but the risks far outweigh the long-term benefits.
 Opting for transparent, user-centered design practices is the best approach to building trust with your audience, retaining customers and strengthening your company’s reputation.